Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Choose your Diamond Accent shape based on personal preference, your center stone shape and the type of setting desired.
 For Color, consider accent diamonds that are 1-3 Color grades lower than the main stone, as long as they still appear colorless.
-This Round Brilliant Cut engagement ring includes Diamond Accents that are of complementary Color to the center stone.
+This Round Brilliant Cut engagement ring from James Allen includes Diamond Accents that are of complementary Color to the center stone.
 For Clarity, we recommend any grade where the diamond is eye clean, and there is no reason to go any higher—or pay any more—than that.

 Diamond Accents refer to the small diamonds that are placed beside a larger stone in a jewelry piece.
 They are designed to enhance the overall beauty and brilliance of the piece of jewelry.